imAsparky/django-cookiecutter/docs/source/tutorials/tutorial-create-django-project.rst

 ----------------

-If you have been following along the Tutorial order, your directory structure will look something like this.
+If you have been following along the Tutorial order, your directory structure will look something similar to this.

 .. code-block:: cmd